 Now, from your clean, well-stocked office, get in touch with your contacts and discover their unseen items within your realm of expertise.
 Sell them your products and services.
 Then return to your home office and start working for them.

-John Sullivan has over 30 years as a project manager and has published business and career issues in a number of magazines and websites, the Wall Street Journal’s Careers.com website.
+John Sullivan has over 30 years as a project manager and has published business and career articles in a number of magazines and websites, including the Wall Street Journal’s Careers.com website.
 He lives in Dayton, Ohio.